mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

 4. #### Privacy Policy

-    We encourage you to read our [Privacy Notice](/legal/privacy) for details on what we receive from your use of the Services and how we use that information.
+    We encourage you to read our <a href="https://accounts-latest.dev.lcip.org/legal/privacy">Privacy Notice</a>for details on what we receive from your use of the Services and how we use that information.
 You can also learn more about our privacy practices and principles at our <a href="http://www.mozilla.org/privacy/" target="_blank">Privacy Hub</a>.

 5. #### Your Content in our Services